BladimirBL/Data-analysis-projects/README.md

 ---

-### 🔹 Project 2 – Model Ftness Investigation strategy
+### 🔹 Project 2 – Model Fitness Investigation strategy
 **Description:**
+Data analysis project focused on identifying customer churn patterns in a fitness chain by analyzing user behavior and activity data.
+The goal is to define churn indicators and propose data-driven customer retention strategies.
 _To be added._

 ---